 CareShield Life Supplements provide higher monthly payouts which can help to relieve higher medical costs.
 The premiums can also be deducted using MediSave up to $600 per year.
 Depending on the plan you choose, CareShield Life Supplements can also offer various benefits, like dependent and caregiver relief benefits.
 With CareShield Life Supplements, you do not have to worry about your medical costs impacting your caregivers or other family members.

-Comparing Different CareShield Life Supplements
+Comparing different CareShield Life Supplements

 Next, we will compare some CareShield Life Supplements available to see what benefits they provide and which groups of people each plan is best for.

-NTUC Care Secure
+NTUC Income Care Secure

 Best for: People with family members who want to make sure their dependants’ financial needs will be well taken care of.
 With a severe health condition, one might worry about the needs of their dependant family members during and after their lifetime.
-The dependant benefits and death benefits that NTUC CareSecure gives out can help to meet the financial needs of family members who might still be financially dependant on you and give you peace of mind.
+The dependant benefits and death benefits that NTUC CareSecure gives out can help to meet the financial needs of family members who might still be financially dependent on you and give you peace of mind.

-Great Eastern’s Great CareShield
+Great Eastern’s GREAT CareShield

 Great CareShield premiums are level premiums.
 This means that premiums are guaranteed to remain the same throughout the contract, and is based on your age at your last birthday upon enrolling in the plan.

 The premiums can be paid by cash, MediSave, or your family members’ MediSave.
 The amount payable by MediSave can go up to $600 a calendar year per insured person.
 Your premiums will also be waived as long as you cannot perform at least one ADL.